tarantool/tarantool/doc/sphinx/dev_guide/building_from_source.rst

    doing the setup with ``python setup.py``, thus:

    .. code-block:: bash

+     # On some machines this initial command may be necessary:
+     # wget https://bootstrap.pypa.io/ez_setup.py -O - | sudo python

      # python module for parsing YAML (pyYAML): For test suite:
      # (If wget fails, check the http://pyyaml.org/wiki/PyYAML